Dozens held after Islamists attack Algerian gas field

 “The Algerian authorities will not respond to the demands of the terrorists and will not negotiate,” Interior Minister Daho Ould Kablia was quoted as saying by official news agency APS.

-The gas field is operated by a joint venture including BP (BP.L), Norwegian oil firm Statoil (STL.OL) and Algerian state company Sonatrach.
+The gas field is operated by a joint venture including BP, Norwegian oil firm Statoil and Algerian state company Sonatrach.

 BP said armed men were still occupying facilities at the gas field, which produces 9 billion cubic meters of gas a year(160,000 barrels of oil equivalent per day), more than a tenth of the country’s overall gas output, and 60,000 barrels a day of condensate.